bravoserver/bravo/docs/introduction.rst

 *Who are you guys, anyway?*

- Corbin Simpson (MostAwesomeDude) is the main coder.
+ Corbin Simpson (MostAwesomeDude/simpson) is the main coder.
 Derrick Dymock (Ac-town) is the visionary and provider of network traffic dumps.
 Ben Kero and Mark Harris are the reluctant testers and bug-reporters.
 The Minecraft Coalition has been an invaluable forum for discussion.